 - Swinging.
 While grasping onto the side of the pool with one arm for stability, move one leg forward for a count of five, and then backward for a count of five.
 Repeat with both legs 12 times.

 - Curling.
 Grasping water weights (or bottles of water, if weights are not readily available), curl the arms up and back down again through the water, alternating sides.

 - Swimming.
 Swimming is a wonderful solution to boost muscle tone and strength along with working all the primary muscle groups.
 If possible, swim at a challenging enough pace to boost heart rate and strengthen the lungs.

 It is also a good idea to take advantage of community pools and gyms that offer specialized water sessions for seniors, such as water yoga.
 Not only will a senior loved one boost physical activity, but he/she will have the opportunity to make new friends and enhance socialization as well.

 Recent studies also emphasize the psychological and cognitive health advantages of simply being near the water.
 Described as “blue space,” the relaxing benefits of water – whether in a natural environment, or even a pool or shower – have been shown to “induce a flood of neurochemicals that promote wellness, increase blood flow to the brain and heart, and induce relaxation,” according to Wallace Nichols, author of the book Blue Mind.

-At At-Home Care Company, providers of elder care Des Moines, IA and the surrounding areas trust, is dedicated to helping older adults optimize physical, emotional, and cognitive health each and every day in many ways.
+At-Home Care Company, providers of 24-hour home care in Pleasant Hill and the surrounding areas, is dedicated to helping older adults optimize physical, emotional, and cognitive health each and every day in many ways.
 As an example, we are always on hand to provide accompanied transportation to help senior loved ones to experience the many benefits of being in or close to the water, combined with friendly companionship to make each and every day more pleasant.